 Parents will be notified in advance of field trips.
 Permission slips must be signed for each field trip.
 Some parents may be asked to help chaperone.
 Students are expected to ride the bus to and from the activity.
 Parents may ride the bus or van, as space is available.
 When space is not available, parents may choose to travel in their own vehicle at their own expense and liability.
 Students will not be allowed to ride in their parents' vehicles or other parents' vehicles.
 (For extenuating circumstances, seek permission from the teacher and/or administration.)
 At times, there may be a cost to the students and parents for the field trip.
-If you are interested in driving your vehicle on a field trip, you must complete the necessary forms provided in the academy office.
 Siblings are not allowed to attend field trips.

-Field Trips to destinations that may involve political issues (i.e: Raleigh, Washington DC, etc.) Students who attend these field trips are to be observers and learners.
+Field Trips to destinations that may involve political issues (i.e: Raleigh, Washington DC, etc.)

+Students who attend these field trips are to be observers and learners.
 Students and chaperones are not to engage in political protests; chant political messages; approach or engage people who are protesting or assembling; display signs; or wear any clothing, hats, buttons, etc. that are political in nature.
 Students/chaperones may purchase such items while in these venues, but they must be secured away inside their luggage during the trip.